ZigaoWang/Zap/README.md

 # Zap App

-Zap is a versatile note-taking application that allows users to quickly record their thoughts, ideas, and tasks using text, voice, and photos.
-With future plans for AI-powered smart categorization and management, Zap aims to provide a more convenient and efficient recording experience.
+Zap is an AI-powered note-taking application that allows users to quickly record and analyze their thoughts, ideas, and tasks using text, voice, and photos.
+With advanced AI capabilities for smart summarization, image analysis, and audio transcription, Zap provides a more convenient and efficient recording experience.

-## Current Features
+## Features

 - Multi-modal input: Text, voice, and photo capture
-- Audio recording and playback
+- AI-powered note summarization
-- Image and video capture and viewing
+- Image analysis and description
+- Smart audio transcription
 - Note management (add, edit, delete, mark as complete)
 - Customizable appearance settings

 ## Planned Features

-- AI-powered smart categorization and management
+- Enhanced AI-powered categorization and tagging
 - Cross-platform synchronization
 - Multi-platform support